-You create training, educational, and support content to foster change in behavior.
-Whether altering the way your customers use your product, helping coworkers rethink processes, or assisting a customer with a product problem, your content should have a discernible effect on how people do things.
+You create training, educational, and support content to foster changes in behavior.
+Whether shifting the way your customers use your product, helping coworkers rethink processes, or assisting a customer with a product problem, your content should have a discernible effect on how people do things.
 This goes for both in-person and online training.

-The best content does this quickly and efficiently, allowing customers and colleagues to get on with their days.
+The best training content does this quickly and efficiently, allowing customers and colleagues to get on with their days and keep work moving.

-For TechSmith Academy, we talked with some of the leading experts in training to find out how they measure their own effectiveness.
-They agree that learning to measure your content’s effect on the audience’s behavior is essential to understand what’s working — and where you can improve.
+For TechSmith Academy, we spoke with some of the leading experts in training to find out how they measure their own effectiveness.
+They agree that you must learn to measure your content’s effect on the audience’s behavior to understand what’s working — and where you can improve.

 They also offered a number of tips you can start using right now to begin analyzing your content’s effectiveness.